Hangzhou No. 14 High School: Honors

 Along with its accomplishments this school has held diverse activities, including solemn Zhejiang Students Art Festival in October 2013, which this school has won the first prize on chorus with "Snowflake" and Chamber Orchestra with "Folk Dance of Romania".

 In 2013, the grade of Zhongkao of No.14 high school is 500, it is the fourth in Hangzhou.

-News

-2017 - Ethics of Dipont Education practices at Hangzhou No. 14 called into question.

-2013 - The top students in Hangzhou No. 14 High School took part in the "Hangzhou outstanding student cadre training in the four city proper."

 AP center

 AP center was set in 2012, as the first AP center in Hangzhou.
 There are 124 students enrolled, including 60 students in grade 10, 60 students in grade 11 and 4 students in grade 12.
 Up to now, More than 10 AP courses are provided.
 AP center also have various activities such as Yoga, Kiva, play chess, card game, kickball, Spanish, French, debate, etc. to enrich student's daily life and enable them to study beyond course content.
 During western festivals such as Christmas, Halloween and Thanksgiving Day, AP center hold parties to celebrate, familiarizing students with western culture.

 From December 12–16, 2013, Japanese students and teachers visited No.14 AP center.